50Fifty/auth-scheduled-backup/README.md

 To install this extension, you first need to [set up a Firebase project](https://firebase.google.com/docs/projects/learn-more) and [install the Firebase CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli).

-1. Create a new directory for your Firebase project (the project that you want to add the extension to):

-    `mkdir ~/<your_project_name> && cd ~/<your_project_name>`

-2. Initialize a Firebase project in the working directory:

-    `firebase init`

-3. When prompted, select the project you want to deploy the extension to.

-4. Clone this repository:
+1. Clone this repository:

     `git clone https://github.com/50Fifty/backup-firebase-auth`

-5. Install dependencies:
+2. Navigate to the `functions` folder and install dependencies:

+    `cd functions`
     `npm install`

-6. Install the extension into your local Firebase project:
+3. Navigate back to the `backup-firebase-auth` folder and install the extension into your local Firebase project (you will be prompted to select a project during installation):

+    `cd ..`
-    `firebase ext:install /path/to/backup-firebase-auth`
+    `firebase ext:install .`

-7. Deploy your extension configuration to your live project:
+4. Deploy your extension configuration to your live project:

     `firebase deploy --only extensions`